-Perusing the hair-care aisles of mega-retailers like Target and Walmart can feel overwhelming — especially if you’re looking for products for fine hair.
-There are thickening, volumizing, and clarifying options.
-Sulfate and paraben-free varieties too.
-For the average consumer, “these ingredients might as well be written in another language,” said hairstylist Timothy Aylward.
-Product ingredients and labels are like a puzzle and sometimes one wrong piece can be the difference between a great hair day, or a greasy one.
-So if you have fine hair and you’re in the market for a volumizing shampoo, Select is here to help.
+Browsing the beauty aisles of stores like Target and Walmart can feel overwhelming when you’re looking for fine hair products.
+You might come across shampoo options with labels like thickening, volumizing and clarifying, and you’ll also notice sulfate- and paraben-free varieties.
+For the average shopper, these labels and ingredients might as well be written in another language, says hairstylist Timothy Aylward.
+Some are like a puzzle — and one wrong piece can be the difference between a great hair day or a greasy one.

 How we picked the best fine hair shampoo

-To recommend the best ones, we consulted with experts and sought out shampoos free of harsh cleansers like sodium lauryl sulfate, opting instead for products with gentler ingredients like sodium lauryl sarcosinate or cocamidopropyl betaine, which are less irritating on the scalp.
+• Gentle ingredients: We sought out shampoos that are free of harsh cleansers like sodium lauryl sulfate, opting instead for gentler ingredients like sodium lauryl sarcosinate or cocamidopropyl betaine, which are less irritating on the scalp.
 We also looked for lightweight conditioners that hydrate fine hair without weighing it down.

 We consulted celebrity hairstylists and trichologists (hair health experts) on the best volumizing shampoos and rounded up their picks, plus some staff favorites below.